 There are things that you can do to enhance the impact of your kickoff:

 - Have music already playing as students are walking into your assembly area.

-- If possible, plan to have your principal introduce as well as close out your fundraiser assembly.
+- If possible, plan to have your principal introduce and close out your fundraiser assembly.

-- If you are showing a video, make sure the screen is as large as possible and use a good sound system:
+- If you are showing a video, make sure the screen is as large as possible and use an excellent sound system:

-- Watching a great video presentation is more exciting for your students.
+- Watching an excellent video presentation is more exciting for your students.

-- Arrange to have someone dim the lights prior to the start of your video.
+- Arrange to have someone dim the lights before the start of your video.